-The course explores the sources and uses of funds, financial statement analysis, time value of money, market efficiency of financial markets, and the Capital Asset Pricing Model.
-The course also includes working capital management, cost of capital, sources of debt and equity financing, capital budgeting issues, valuation models and other financial management issues facing businesses.
+An exploration of sources and uses of business funds.
+The course includes financial statement analysis, time value of money, market efficiency of financial markets, and the Capital Asset Pricing Model.
+The course also covers working capital management, cost of capital, sources of debt and equity financing, capital budgeting issues, valuation models and other financial management issues facing businesses.
 Extensive qualitative and quantitative methods will be employed.
 Prerequisites: ACC 233 Principles of Accounting II and ECO 272 Microeconomics.